craigmiller160/spring-oauth2-utils/README.md

 This is a collection of utility code to support Spring Boot applications that need to interact with my OAuth2 Auth Server.
 The goal is to be able to add this library to a project and with minimal code and a few configuration properties have the application fully integrated with the auth server.

+# TODO review all docs and update package paths

 ## Basic Concept

 An application that uses this library will do the following: